Structural

 The Facade pattern simplifies the interface to a complex subsystem, providing a higher-level interface that makes the subsystem easier to use.
 It promotes loose coupling between the client and the subsystem components, allowing you to change the subsystem without affecting the client code.
 This pattern is particularly useful when you want to provide a simple and easy-to-use interface to a complex system, hide the complexities of the system from the client, and reduce dependencies between the client and the subsystem.

-• Flyweight: Declares an interface through which flyweights can receive and act on extrinsic state.
+- Flyweight: The interface through which flyweights receive and act on extrinsic state.

-• Concrete Flyweight: Implements the Flyweight interface and stores intrinsic state.
-It must be sharable.
+- Concrete Flyweight: The class that implements the Flyweight interface and stores intrinsic (shared) state.

-• Flyweight Factory: Creates and manages flyweight objects.
-It ensures that flyweights are shared properly.
+- Flyweight Factory: The class that creates and manages flyweight objects, ensuring they are shared properly.

-• Client: Maintains a reference to flyweights and computes or stores extrinsic state.
+- Client: The class that maintains references to flyweights and computes or stores extrinsic state.

-The following diagram illustrates the Flyweight pattern with our guitar effects example, showing how GuitarEffectFactory manages shared effect instances while external settings vary:
+The diagram below illustrates how the Flyweight pattern is applied in our effects scenario: the GuitarEffectFactory manages shared effect instances (ChorusEffect, DelayEffect) while GuitarSettings represents the varying extrinsic state:

 classDiagram